StackVista/stackstate-docs/use/alerting/notifications/configure.md

 ## Where to send notifications?

-Rancher Observability can send notifications to different external systems via channels.
+SUSE Observability can send notifications to different external systems via channels.
 Supported channels are:

 * [Slack](channels/slack.md) - Send notifications to Slack
-* [Webhook](channels/webhook.md) - Send notifications to a webhook, the webhook endpoint can translate the Rancher Observability payload into any custom third-party API needed
+* [Webhook](channels/webhook.md) - Send notifications to a webhook, the webhook endpoint can translate the SUSE Observability payload into any custom third-party API needed
 * [Opsgenie](channels/opsgenie.md) - Send notifications to OpsGenie

-In general Rancher Observability sends two types of messages for notifications:
+In general SUSE Observability sends two types of messages for notifications:

 1. An `open` message when a health state goes to Critical or Deviating.
 This message can be repeated when there are changes in the health state
 2. A `close` message when the health state isn't Critical or Deviating anymore or when for other reasons (the component disappeared, the monitor was removed, etc.) the notification isn't active anymore.